-The physical work kept him fit, and as teenager AW loved sport.
-Especially football where he able to unleash his competitive side.
+The physical work kept him fit, and as a teenager, AW loved sports.
+Especially football, where he was able to unleash his competitive side.

 He had an idea about what to do through growing up with horses and poddy calves.

-Back then rodeos were a place where you could earn a few extra coin in times when it was hard to come by.
+Back then, rodeos were a place where you could earn a few extra coins in times when it was hard to come by.

 Great mates included Alan Bennet, Les Cowan, and Kevin McDaggart.